QueerGlobal/qg-docs/DEFINITIONS.md

 ## Resource
 TBD

+## SemVer
+Semantic Versioning, aka SemVer, is a versioning system that uses a three-part number to identify each version of a software product:
+- `major#` $:$ `minor#` $:$ `patch#`
+--- Major version is incremented when there are incompatible API changes.
+--- Minor version is incremented when there are new functionalities or features added to the software.
+--- Patch version is incremented when there are bug fixes.

 ## Severity (Levels)
 The degree of impact a bug has on the system.
 1. Critical: The bug causes the system to crash, or data loss.
 2. Major: The bug causes the system to produce incorrect, incomplete, inconsistent results, or the system to be unusable.
 3. Minor: The bug causes the system to produce incorrect, incomplete, inconsistent results, or the system to be unusable.

+## Spike
+TBD

 ## TBD
 To Be Determined